Stade Roland Garros: Court 1

-Court 1, once the facility's tertiary venue and nicknamed the "Bullring" because of its circular shape, was demolished in 2019.
+Court 1, once the facility's third show court or tertiary venue, and nicknamed the "Bullring" because of its circular shape, was demolished in 2019.
 Its architect, Jean Lovera, a former French junior champion, designed the 3,800-seat structure as a deliberate contrast to the adjacent, angular Court Philippe Chatrier.
 Built in 1980, the Bullring was a favorite among serious tennis fans because of its relatively small size and feeling of close proximity to the action.
 An unusual design feature was its press seating in the first row at court level behind the south baseline.

 Court 1 was the scene of several memorable French Open upsets, such as unseeded Gustavo Kuerten's third-round victory over fifth-seeded former champion Thomas Muster in 1997, on his way to his first of three Open titles; and third-seeded Gabriela Sabatini's defeat — after a 6–1, 5–1 lead and five match points — to Mary Joe Fernandez in the 1993 quarterfinals.
 It was also the site of Marat Safin's famous "dropped pants" match against Félix Mantilla in 2004.

 Demolition of Court 1 began shortly after conclusion of the 2019 tournament and inauguration of the new tertiary venue, Court Simonne Mathieu.
 In its place, a greatly enlarged Place des Mousquetaires was constructed, where spectators can watch matches on a large video screen.